 3.6 If a payment to a party under these Terms or any Contract is a payment by way of reimbursement or indemnity and is calculated by reference to the GST inclusive amount of a loss, cost or expense incurred by that party, then the payment is to be reduced by the amount of any input tax credit to which that party is entitled in respect of that loss, cost or expense before any adjustment is made for GST.

-4.1 Supplier must supply the Products to Bayer in the quantities, at the delivery time, and in accordance with the Delivery Terms specified in the relevant Order.
+4.1 Supplier must supply the Products or Services to Bayer in the quantities, at the delivery time, and in accordance with the Delivery Terms specified in the relevant Order.

 4.2 Time of delivery is of the essence in each Contract.

 4.3 Supplier must deliver the Products or Services: